U.S. House Democrats to get more Mueller evidence, Trump calls witness 'sleazebag'

-WASHINGTON (Reuters) - Congressional Democrats on Monday struck a rare deal in their wide-ranging probes of President Donald Trump as the U.S. Justice Department agreed to hand over more evidence from Special Counsel Robert Mueller’s Russia inquiry.
+WASHINGTON (Reuters) - Congressional Democrats on Monday struck a rare deal in their wide-ranging probes of President Donald Trump, with the U.S. Justice Department agreeing to hand over more evidence from Special Counsel Robert Mueller’s Russia inquiry.

-The compromise, an unusual retreat for Trump in his months-long stonewalling campaign against House Democrats, came just before a House panel heard testimony from John Dean, a historic figure from the Watergate era.
+The compromise, an unusual retreat by Trump in his months-long stonewalling campaign against House Democrats, came just before a House panel heard testimony for more than four hours from John Dean, a historic figure from the Watergate era.

-Before Dean spoke to the House Judiciary Committee, Trump took the opportunity on Twitter to slam Dean, former White House counsel under President Richard Nixon, as a “sleazebag attorney.”
+Before Dean spoke to the House Judiciary Committee, Trump took the opportunity on Twitter to slam the former White House counsel under President Richard Nixon as a “sleazebag attorney.”
 Nixon resigned the presidency in disgrace in 1974.

 As part of his effort to uncover more of Mueller’s findings, Judiciary Committee Chairman Jerrold Nadler announced that his panel will get some of the evidence related to Trump’s attempts to interfere with Mueller’s probe from the Justice Department.